ubuntu-mate/qa/manual-tests/panel.md

 Expected result:

 * user is able to drag application icon from the Applications/Brisk menu to the Panel and is able to run application using its icon on the Panel.

+### Copying application icon from the Panel to the Desktop

+Steps to test:

+1. Have application icon on the Panel
+1. Drag the icon from Panel and drop it to Desktop
+1. Double-click the just-copied application icon on the desktop.

+Expected result:

+* user is able to drag application icon from the Panel and drop it to Desktop, user is able to run application using its icon on the Desktop.